 Competitors may infringe, violate or misappropriate our intellectual property rights or those of our licensors.
 To prevent infringement, violation, misappropriation or other unauthorized use, we have in the past filed, and may in the future be required to file, enforcement claims, which can be expensive and time-consuming.
 In addition, in an enforcement proceeding, a court may decide that the intellectual property right that we own or control is not valid, is unenforceable and/or is not infringed, violated or misappropriated.
 In addition, in legal proceedings against a third party to enforce a patent directed at one of our technologies, products or services, the defendant could counterclaim that our patent is invalid and/or unenforceable in whole or in part.
 In patent enforcement litigation in the United States, defendant counterclaims alleging invalidity and/or unenforceability are commonplace.
 Grounds for a patent validity challenge include an alleged failure to meet any of several statutory requirements, including lack of novelty, obviousness or non-enablement.
 Grounds for an unenforceability assertion could include an allegation that someone connected with prosecution of the patent withheld relevant information from the United States Patent and Trademark Office ("USPTO") or made a misleading statement during prosecution.
 Third parties may also raise similar claims before the USPTO, even outside the context of enforcement litigation.
-The outcome following legal assertions of invalidity and unenforceability, we would lose at least part, and perhaps all, of the patent protection on the respective technology, products or services.
-Such a loss of patent protection could have a material adverse impact on our business
+The outcome following legal assertions of invalidity and unenforceability is unpredictable, and prior art could render our patents or those of our licensors invalid.
+If a defendant were to prevail on a legal assertion of invalidity and/or unenforceability, we would lose at least part, and perhaps all, of the patent protection on the respective technology, products or services.
+Such a loss of patent protection could have a material adverse impact on our business.